People who use workflows every day often describe traditional workflow designs as linear, static and sequential.

 All of the Nintex Workflow 2013 provisioning actions require a security account with high-level access to Active Directory to perform various tasks.
 When designing a workflow, you can manually supply the credentials of the account to the workflow actions.
 That means anyone designing such a workflow would have to explicitly know the name and password of the account.

 A more secure option is to create a workflow constant or global variable and record the account and user name in it, and then use the workflow constant in the workflow designer.
 The benefits of this are:

 - Trusted workflow designers can set up workflows that interact with Active Directory while protecting the integrity of the high-level account.

 - If you have a staging environment and a live environment, you only need to ensure that the variables are the same in both environments.
 No need to update the workflow settings when you export a workflow, and then import the workflow between environments.

-If you’d like to learn more about optimizing your workflow design, check out these two videos – Nintex Workflow – Removing Duplicates and Nintex Workflow Move Document and Preserve Version History – or the Nintex posts on my blog.
+If you’d like to learn more about optimizing your workflow design, check out these two videos – Nintex Workflow – Removing Duplicates and Nintex Workflow Move Document and Preserve Version History.

 Click here to get your free trial of the entire Nintex Workflow Platform and get started designing your own workflows today!